-Dose Escalation Phase During the dose escalation phase, SARS-CoV-2-uninfected (Groups 1A-C) and SARS-CoV-2-infected individuals (Groups 2A-C) will receive a single inhaled administration of DZIF-10c at the specified dose on day 0.
-Groups 1A and 2A: 50 mg Groups 1B and 2B: 100 mg Groups 1C and 2C: 250 mg Dose-Limiting Toxicities A dose-limiting toxicity (DLT) for this trial will be defined as any grade 3 or higher adverse event during the dose escalation phase that the investigators determine to be related to DZIF-10c.
+Dose Escalation Phase During the dose escalation phase, SARS-CoV-2-uninfected (Groups 1A-D) and SARS-CoV-2-infected individuals (Group 2C) will receive a single intravenous infusion of DZIF-10c at the specified dose on day 0.

+Dose-Limiting Toxicities A dose-limiting toxicity (DLT) for this trial will be defined as any grade 3 or higher adverse event during the dose escalation phase that the investigators determine to be related to DZIF-10c.
 Dose Escalation Scheme During the dose escalation phase of the study, only a single individual per dose may be enrolled per day.
-However, two individuals receiving different DZIF-10c doses may be enrolled on the same day.
 Initially, three individuals will be enrolled per group during the dose escalation phase.
-During the dose escalation phase, the following rules will apply: - If no DLT occurs up to the day 7 visit in the 3 enrolled participants within a group, dose escalation will proceed and no additional participants will be enrolled into the same group. - If a DLT occurs in one individual in a group up to the day 7 visit, three additional participants will be enrolled into the same group.
+During the dose escalation phase, the following rules will apply: - If no DLT occurs up to the day 7 visit in the 3 enrolled participants within a group, dose escalation will proceed and no additional participants will be enrolled into the same group (except for Group 1D, see below). - If a DLT occurs in one individual in a group up to the day 7 visit, three additional participants will be enrolled into the same group.
 If no additional DLTs occur up to the day 7 visit in these 3 additional participants, the trial will proceed to the next dose group. - If DLTs in a group occur in two or more participants, dosing will be halted, and the prior dose level will be declared as maximum tolerated dose (MTD).
-Study enrollment will start in Group 1A.
-Decisions on dose escalation and enrollment of SARS-CoV-2-infected individuals will be made by the Safety Monitoring Committee (SMC) who will review interim safety data after the day 7 visit of all participants within a group has occurred.
-Enrollment of SARS-CoV-2-infected individuals can start only after escalation criteria for the respective dose to be tested have been met in SARS-CoV-2-uninfected individuals, i.e.:
+Enrollment will start in Group 1A.
+Decisions on dose escalation will be made by the Safety Monitoring Committee (SMC) who will review interim safety data after the day 7 visit of all participants within a group has occurred.
+Enrollment into Group 2C can be initiated after a positive SMC vote once dose escalation criteria for Group 1B have been met.
+Enrollment into the randomized Group 2D can be initiated after a positive SMC vote once dose escalation criteria for Group 2C have been met.
+Should a maximum tolerated dose <40 mg/kg be defined during the dose escalation phase in healthy volunteers, participants in Group 2C or Group 2D will receive DZIF-10c at this maximum tolerated dose.
+Enrollment of Additional Participants in Group 1D Should no DLTs occur until the day 7 visit in all three initial Group 1D participants and upon a positive SMC vote, three additional participants will be enrolled.
+In this case, dose escalation phase criteria (e.g., staggered enrollment, hospitalization) will not apply to the additional participants.
+Group 1A: 2.5 mg/kg Group 1B: 10 mg/kg Group 1C and Group 2C: 40 mg/kg Group 1D: 80 mg/kg

+Group 1A: 2.5 mg/kg

+Group 1B: 10 mg/kg

+Group 1C and Group 2C: 40 mg/kg

+Group 1D: 80 mg/kg

-Group to be Enrolled Escalation Criteria must have been met in Group 2A Group 1A Group 2B Group 1B and Group 2A Group 2C Group 1C and Group 2B Group to be Enrolled Escalation Criteria must have been met in Group 2A Group 1A Group 2B Group 1B and Group 2A Group 2C Group 1C and Group 2B Number of Participants A total of 18(-36) participants will be enrolled into the open-label dose escalation component of the trial.
-An additional 60 participants will be enrolled into the randomized expansion cohort.
+Number of Participants A total of 15 (up to 30 in case of DLTs) participants will be enrolled into the dose escalation component of the trial.
+If no DLTs occur in the dose escalation phase of Group 1D , three additional healthy volunteers will be enrolled.
+A total of 39 participants will be enrolled into the expansion component (Group 2D).